BluSunrize/DiscordStreamCompanion/README.md

 * Livestream announcements, proclaiming a link to your stream

 ## Configuration
 When starting the bot for the first time, it will open a config window which requires you to enter your Token.
-You may also set other options there.
+You may also set other options there.<br />
-This information is saved in a config file, located in *../Users/[username]/AppData/Roaming/DiscordStreamCompanion* I may consider a custom datafolder for this in the future, to allow portable installs and stuff.
+This information is saved in a config file, located in *../Users/[username]/AppData/Roaming/DiscordStreamCompanion*<br />
+I may consider a custom datafolder for this in the future, to allow portable installs and stuff.<br />
 Currently, the png output of the Voicechannel display and the log files are also located there.
 This may become a config option in the future as well.

 ### Token